louislamont/ALZ-APOE/README.md

 # Alzheimer's investigation

-In this repository, I am just playing around with some mRNA-Seq data used in a study related to Alzheimer's disease.
+In this repository, I am just playing around with some rRNA-depleted RNA-Seq data used in a study related to Alzheimer's disease.
 RNA-seq data were downloaded from GEO, accession GSE117588.
 Thank you to the authors for making their data available.

 Source: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6386196/